Computer Forensics and Data Analysis

 Q. I need to perform string searches.
 Which Maresware program should I use?

-A. The Ss program will perform string searches on a physical disk.
+A. The NT_Ss program will perform string searches on a physical disk.
 Its output is fixed length, and identifies the sector where the item was located.
 The Strsrch program will perform string searches on the logical file system.
 It is an extremely fast and efficient program.
 Its output is also fixed length.
 (Fixed length outputs lend themselves very nicely to reprocessing.)
 Both programs provide surrounding text.
+The strsrch program will only search for text.
+It does not open zip or containers such as docx files.

 Top